 In 2015, passenger services resumed between the coastal cities of Latakia and Tartous, away from the main areas of conflict, a distance of about 80km.
 Trains may also carry freight as required.

 In 2017, passenger services resumed between Aleppo and Jibrin, about 140km.
 Trains may also carry freight as required.

-In September 2018, a frequent passenger service operated during the Damascus International Fair between Al-Qadam station (south of the city centre) and the site of the fair near the Airport Highway to the southeast of the city, a distance of about 18km.
+Since 2018, a passenger shuttle service has operated from Al-Qadam station (south of Damascus city centre) to serve events at the Damascus International Fair site, near the Airport Highway to the southeast of the city, a distance of about 18km.

 In 2020, freight services resumed on the 309km line from the port of Tartous to Al-Sabinah, south of Damascus.